DevExpress-Examples/xpo-json-serialization/Readme.md

 # An ASP.NET Core Web API CRUD Service

 When building a [Web API service](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-2.1), it is convenient to separate your Controller's code from the data access logic.
-Not to deal with SQL, DB connections, etc. each time you need to extend your API, but use the database-independent object-oriented approach to retrieve data with sorting, filtering and complex data shaping.
+Don't deal with SQL, DB connections, etc. each time you need to extend your API, but use the database-independent object-oriented approach to retrieve data with sorting, filtering and complex data shaping.

 The persistent object JSON serialization feature makes it easy to use XPO as a Data Access layer in an ASP.NET Core Web API service.
 You no longer need to manually format JSON responses or make a POCO copy of each persistent class.
 This tutorial demonstrates how to enable this feature and implement a few Controllers.